pderaaij/research-intrapreneurship/literature-review/README.md

 # 🏫 Literature review for my thesis

 This digital garden holds my literature research for my thesis.
-Researching the impact of autonomy fit on intrapreneurially behaviour, moderated by [[psychological-safety]].
+Researching the impact of autonomy fit on [[intrapreneurship|intrapreneurially behaviour]], moderated by [[psychological-safety]].

 Currently I am at the first stages of research and executing my literature review.
 As such I am formulating the hypothesis and research question.
 Autonomy fit for example could be replaced by [[empowerment]].